mepx/mep-basic-src/README.md

 iris.txt - a classification problem with 3 classes.
 It is used by mep_multi_class.cpp for training.

 gene1.dt - a classification problem with 3 classes.
 It is used by mep_multi_class.cpp for training.

+even_6_parity.txt - even parity problems with 7 inputs.
+It is used by mep_parity_adfs.cpp for training.

 #More info: